S1monXuan/2023Spr_projects_catan_simulation/README.md

 To run the simulation, please run the python file "Catan_basic.py" file.
 All visualization results would stored in folder './data/output' folder.
 All border would store in folder './data/border'

+___
+# Please create data/border folder for border.csv files
+___

+# Updated version May 6

+- Added Catan_basic_compete part designed to put players with different strategy into same board instead of different board.
+    To run this code, please run file Catan_basic_Compete.py file
+- Small flaws for harbor prefer strategy in compete file.
+    Might be failed to reach required vp point in hypothesis 2.

+___

 # Introduction

 ## What is Catan